 Design, Planning & Layouts

-A smaller lean-to conservatory (about 3m x 1.5m) can take under a week to install (depending on your contractor) and is unlikely to need planning permission to be built, however, please check with your local authority
+A smaller lean-to conservatory (about 3m x 1.5m) can be very good value for money, take under a week to install (depending on your contractor) and is unlikely to need planning permission to be built, however, please check with your local authority.

 A basic uPVC framed double glazed room is probably the least expensive option, unless you opt for a DIY version with hardwood or bespoke examples being at the upper end of the conservatory price range.